Updated March 10, 2026

 Quick Facts:

-- The transition of the merit commissioner’s duties to the Public Service Agency will be completed when the budget measures implementation act is approved this spring.
+- The transition of the merit commissioner’s duties to the Public Service Agency will be completed, should the budget measures implementation act be approved this spring.

 - The merit commissioner’s role in conducting staffing reviews and reporting was carried out by the Public Service Agency prior to 2006.